We’ve heard it all

 Let’s be totally clear about these comparisons.
 The Flow Hive folks will quite reasonably claim it’s not a fair comparison.
 With the Flow Hive, you are paying for a new technology with some very impressive design factors (you are also paying for some pretty awesome marketing!).
 More importantly, you don’t need harvesting equipment – the Flow Hive IS the harvesting equipment.

 With a regular Langstroth hive, there are various ways you can harvest your honey.
-These range from a rather low cost to very expensive.
 So those would need to be factored in to drive a true comparison.

 If, however, you looking at Flow Hive as a way to keep costs low, then you are looking in the wrong place!
 It simply isn’t a cheap way to get into beekeeping.